murray-phn/help.phncrm/src/training.md

 # Training

+To learn more about a specific CRM entity (e.g. Account, Risk, LGA) visit its corresponding section in the 'Entities' section of this Help Centre.

-*\* Please Note: Some resources provided below are based on a stock-standard Dynamics 365 CRM instance.
-Some, but not all information will be applicable to your customized CRM solution.*
+Listed below are links to 3rd-party training resources.
+These were not authored by the PHN Exchange team.
+Some training resources provided below are based on a stock-standard Dynamics 365 CRM instance, meaning some, but not all information will be applicable to your customized CRM solution.

 ## Basic